AWS SQS and SNS: Cloud Messaging Services

 SNS Message Batching

 SNS supports message batching to lower costs and handle more throughput.
-The PublishBatch API allows up to 10 messages per batch, reducing the number of API calls.
+The PublishBatch API lets you send up to 10 messages at once.

 # Send batch of messages (up to 10 per batch)